 The baby in the theater was discovered by members of the Variety Club, a social group for people in show business.
 While their main interest at the time was hanging out and playing cards, they decided to adopt the child, whose family was never located.
 As the years passed, the club began helping other children in need.
 Now an international organization with 43 “tents” (chapters) in 13 countries, Variety is, as the group’s mission statement declares, “dedicated to promoting and protecting the health and well-being of children around the world.”
 In particular, the group focuses on providing financial assistance and services to children with special needs and the organizations that support them.

-Not surprisingly, the local Variety Club’s social side was wildly popular in the early heyday of the Las Vegas Strip.
+The local Variety Club’s social side was wildly popular in the early heyday of the Las Vegas Strip.
 Chartered in 1950, Tent 39, along with its members and activities, was a staple on the newspaper’s society pages.
 I had the privilege of taking a peek at the scrapbooks maintained by Variety members during those glory years.
 Packed with photos of local headliners enjoying themselves at lavish galas and delighting the public with celebrity-studded parades, the books also sported pictures of visiting superstars like Joan Crawford and Elizabeth Taylor.
 Through the ‘60s, the Variety Club was the social nexus for entertainers in Las Vegas.

 Because affiliation with the Variety Club connoted top-drawer social status, the group not surprisingly counted other members of the Las Vegas ruling classes among its members.
 One such member was Moe Dalitz, the bootlegger-turned-casino-owner who many believe merits all the credit Bugsy Siegel gets for shaping modern-day Las Vegas.
 Whether you consider Dalitz a “mobbed up” bad guy or a founding father, he was definitely part of the reason so many Vegas old timers still say “things were so much better back when the mob was in charge.”
 If “the mob” was abandoning the odd body out in the desert, the old timers say, it was also taking care of widows and orphans in far larger numbers.
 Moe Dalitz was a perfect example of this “benevolent godfather” archetype, and Las Vegas is still reaping the benefits of his charitable generosity.